Towards Intelligent Playful Environments for Animals based on Natural User Interfaces

 - Patricia Pons, Javier Jaén, Alejandro Catalá.
 Towards Future Interactive Intelligent Systems for Animals: Study and Recognition of Embodied Interactions.
 Proceedings of the 22nd International Conference on Intelligent User Interfaces (IUI 2017), pp. 389-400, 2017.

 - Patricia Pons, Javier Jaén.
 Towards the Creation of Interspecies Digital Games: An Observational Study on Cats’ Interest in Interactive Technologies.
 Proceedings of the 2016 CHI Conference Extended Abstracts on Human Factors in Computing Systems, pp. 1737-1743, 2016.

 During 2016 I did a research stay at the Microsoft Research Centre for SocialNUI at the University of Melbourne.
-In collaboration with Zoos Victoria, we focused on the design of a system which could allow orangutans to explore sound-based stimuli by means of the manipulation of tangible non-technological elements they already have in the enclosure.
+In collaboration with Zoos Victoria, we focused on the design and development of a depth-based tracking system capable of detecting the orangutans’ movements of everyday non-technological objects.
+These interactions were then digitally augmented with technological stimuli, such as sounds, to create varied and adaptable enrichment activities, e.g. produce different sounds based on the orangutans’ movement of everyday non-technological objects detected by the system.
 The evaluation of this system would potentially allow to study which kind of auditory stimuli are more engaging for them and which mappings would be best to mediate the interactions.
 The prototype system is yet to be evaluated.

 - Patricia Pons, Marcus Carter, Javier Jaén.
 Sound to your Objects: A Novel Design Approach to Evaluate Orangutans’ Interest in Sound-based Stimuli.
 Proceedings of The Third International Congress on Animal Computer Interaction, 2016.